 Dr. Lovitt earned her Bachelor’s of Science in Chemistry (Cum Laude, 2003) from Kentucky Wesleyan College and her Ph.D. in Chemistry (2009) from University of Illinois at Urbana-Champaign.
 Her graduate work spanned many fields, from using computer modeling to understand and predict the outcomes of organometallic reactions to using educational research methods to study the effectiveness of introductory chemistry courses.
 She continued her work in computational chemistry Fulbright Fellow to Germany in 2008-2009 and postdoctoral fellow at University of North Texas in 2010.
 Prior to coming to UW Bothell, she taught at Bellevue College and Seattle University.

-In addition to teaching, Dr. Lovitt maintains a small research focus on computer modeling of organometallic reactions and is faculty advisor for the Science and Technology Living Learning community.
+Dr. Lovitt maintains a small research focus on computer modeling of organometallic reactions and is faculty advisor for the Science and Technology Living Learning community.

 University of Illinois at Urbana-Champaign